Goods & Services Formal Solicitations

 - Request for Proposals

-Requests For Proposals (RFP) compare suppliers’ solutions about how best to achieve the agency's objectives.
+Requests For Proposals (RFP) seek proposals from suppliers about how best to achieve the agency's objectives.
 Proposals are evaluated on criteria other than just price.
 RFPs...

 - Are a good option if you don’t know what’s available, or what approach is best

-- Allow you to compare meaningful criteria other than price
+- Allow you to evaluate meaningful criteria other than price

 - Include evaluations and negotiations